Glozic/glozic-doc/docs/01 tutorial-basics/01 create-an-application.md

 sidebar_position: 1
 ---

-# Create an Application
+# Applications

+Application refers to a **Building Block** for business solutions.

+In Glozic, an Application serves as a container for various design components, organized to fulfill specific business needs.
+Think of it as a modular unit that can be tailored to address different requirements within a tenant environment.
+This modular approach allows for flexibility and scalability, enabling organizations to create multiple applications to cater to diverse business processes or target audiences.

+## Create your first application

 Select `Settings` from the Application Dropdown menu, you will be brought to the Applications page similar to the below screen capture:

 ![](/img/Tenant-Settings.png)

-## Create your first application

 Click the "New Application" button to create a new application.